 What students learn at state and state-integrated schools and kura in NZ is guided by an National Curriculum framework.

 What is The National Curriculum?

-> The National Curriculum is two documents that provide a framework for state and state-integrated schools and kura in NZ use to develop teaching programmes that are relevant to their students.
+The National Curriculum is two documents that provide a framework for state and state-integrated schools and kura in New Zealand use to develop teaching programmes that are relevant to their students.
 It sets out what is important in the education of our children.
-It's purpose is to develop the skills young people need for study, work and in life so that they can realise their potential.
+Its purpose is to develop the skills young people need for study, work and in life so that they can realise their potential.

-> Primary and intermediate schools and kura begin delivering the National Curriculum and secondary schools continue it at the higher levels.
+Primary and intermediate schools and kura begin delivering the National Curriculum and secondary schools continue it at the higher levels.

 - The New Zealand Curriculum – used by for English-medium schools

 - Te Marautanga o Aotearoa – used by kura (Māori-medium schools)

 The New Zealand Curriculum is taught in all English-medium state and state-integrated schools.

 It has a holistic view of the abilities and skills we want children to gain and includes:

 - learning areas (or subject areas)